CAS in Higher Education

 TOTAL

 The CAS can be completed in one academic year.
-Depending on availability, participants may be able to extend their course for up to two years.
+Depending on availability, participants may be able to extend their course for up to three years.

 • Costs